 Tips and Possible Variations

-- Let the whole zucchinis cool for at least 10 minutes before you attempt to scoop out the middle.
+- Let the whole zucchinis cool for at least 10 minutes out of the boiling water bath before you attempt to scoop out the middles.

 - Be sure to also blot the inside of the scooped-out zucchinis with a paper towel before you begin to fill them, as they’ll start to pool on the bottom with excess water.